-If you’ve never been on an open-door helicopter ride, you MUST DO so.
-With Jack Harter Helicopter Tours.
-Specifically – on the island of Kauai in Hawaii.
+If you’ve never been on doors off / open-door helicopter ride, you MUST DO so.
+With Jack Harter Helicopter Tours in Kauai.

 I waited about 20 minutes and then we drove to the airport landing strip.
 Once there, a Jack Harter Helicopter Tour crew member announced our group, pilot, and assigned seats.